 ***

-Cannabidiol—a nonpsychotropic cannabinoid found in Cannabis sativa L. and other conspecifics that can have a variety of physiological effects on the human body.

-CBD—cannabidiol.

-Certificate of IHDCP Registration (FD-8a)—certificate issued by the department attesting that IHDCP produced or distributed by the holder’s company have been registered as required
+Certificate of Consumable Hemp Product Registration (FD-8a)—certificate issued by the department attesting that consumable hemp products produced or distributed by the holder’s company have been registered as required

 ***

 Consumable Hemp Product—any product derived from industrial hemp that contains any naturally-occurring cannabinoid, including cannabidiol, and in intended for consumption or topical use.
 This special class of products includes, but is not limited to, the following: food, animal foods or feed, hemp flower, and pet products.
 No consumable hemp product may contain a total THC concentration in excess of one percent on a dry-weight basis.

-Federally Defined THC Level for Hemp—the greater of the following:

-a.
-A delta-9 THC concentration of not more than 0.3 percent on a dry weight basis.

-b.
-The THC concentration for hemp defined in 7 U.S.C.
-1639o.

 ***

-Industrial Hemp—the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with no more than the federally defined THC level for hemp.
+Industrial Hemp—the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a total delta-9 THC concentration of not more than 0.3 percent on a dry weight basis.

-Industrial-Hemp-Derived Cannabidiol Products (IHDCP)—any product intended for human use and containing cannabidiol that was made from industrial hemp.

-Industrial Hemp-Derived Cannabidiol Products Database—repository of information on products and firms that are registered with the Food and Drug/Milk and Dairy Unit of LDH/OPH that fall into the category of industrial-hemp-derived cannabidiol products.
+Consumable Hemp Products Database—repository of information on products and firms that are registered with the Food and Drug/Milk and Dairy Unit of LDH/OPH that fall into the category of consumable hemp products.

 ***

-THCdelta-9 tetrahydrocannabinol.
+THCa combination of tetrahydrocannabinol and tetrahydrocannabinolic acid.

 AUTHORITY NOTE: Promulgated in accordance with R.S.
 3:1482(J), R.S.
 40:4(A)(13), R.S.
 40:5(A)(8)(17) and R.S.
 40:604.

-HISTORICAL NOTE: Adopted by the Louisiana State Board of Health, September 1968, amended by the Department of Health, Office of Public Health, LR 46:358 (March 2020), amended by the Department of Health, Office of Public Health, LR 47:479 (April 2021).
+HISTORICAL NOTE: Adopted by the Louisiana State Board of Health, September 1968, amended by the Department of Health, Office of Public Health, LR 46:358 (March 2020), amended by the Department of Health, Office of Public Health, LR 47:479 (April 2021), amended by the Department of Health, Office of Public Health, LR 47:

 ***

 §517.
-Registration of Industrial-Hemp-Derived Cannabidiol Products
+Registration of Consumable Hemp Products

 A. In accordance with the provisions of R.S.
-3:1482 as promulgated by the 2020 Legislature, manufacturers or distributors of industrial-hemp-derived cannabidiol products must register each separate and distinct product with the department-annually and initially within 90 days of the effective date of these regulations or prior to marketing the products in the state of Louisiana, whichever comes first.
+3:1482 as promulgated by the 2021 Legislature, manufacturers or distributors of consumable hemp products must register each separate and distinct product with the department-annually and initially within 90 days of the effective date of these regulations or prior to marketing the products in the state of Louisiana, whichever comes first.

 B. . . .

 C. In lieu of the annual examination and administration charge normally collected under R.S.
-40:628(B), the applicant for an industrial-hemp-derived cannabidiol product registration must remit to (both initially and on or before July 1 of each year) the department the amount of $50 per each separate and distinct CBD product.
+40:628(B), the applicant for a consumable hemp product registration must remit to (both initially and on or before July 1 of each year) the department the amount of $50 per each separate and distinct product.
 The initial application packet will consist of the required remittance in a form deemed acceptable by the department, a completed application form, specimen copies of each product label in paper or electronic form, and a list of products the firm intends to register with the department.
-If the packet meets these regulatory requirements and the other requirements described in these regulations, the department will issue to the applicant an FD-8a Certificate of IHDCP (Industrial Hemp-Derived Cannabidiol Products) Registration and the application information will be entered into the Industrial Hemp-Derived Cannabidiol Products Database.
+If the packet meets these regulatory requirements and the other requirements described in these regulations, the department will issue to the applicant an FD-8a Certificate of Consumable Hemp Product Registration and the application information will be entered into the Consumable Hemp Products Database.

-D. No person is authorized to distribute any industrial-hemp-derived cannabidiol products in the state of Louisiana unless that person has first obtained a Certificate of IHDCP Registration from the department.
+D. No person is authorized to distribute any consumable hemp products in the state of Louisiana unless that person has first obtained a Certificate of Consumable Hemp Product Registration from the department.